-While it's been a company wide initiative, the progress has really been made possible by the team building our automated malware detection system, Release Integrity, part of the next-generation Nexus Intelligence products that regularly monitors newly released npm packages and flags suspicious components.
+While it's been a company wide initiative, the progress has really been made possible by the team building our automated malware detection system, Release Integrity, part of the next-generation Sonatype Intelligence products that regularly monitors newly released npm packages and flags suspicious components.

 Let's meet our principal software engineer Xiaorong Xiang and data scientist Cody Nash, part of the development team behind the Release Integrity system.

 On any given day, Cody and Xiaorong can be seen extensively monitoring events and activity patterns associated with malicious components being published in the wild, and tuning our AI/ML-based automated malware detection algorithms accordingly.

 As an example, this would include the frequent "spikes" we continue to see around the dependency confusion copycats being published.
 In mid-March 2021 that surpassed 10,000 - and is only growing.

 The copycats have become so frequent, that it hasn't been possible to write about all of them, but the spikes seen through March saw Release Integrity catching at least 5,000+ copycats on top of the 5,000+ already seen on npm and PyPI we were able to cover.

 As Xiaorong explains in the video, every newly published npm package is ingested and evaluated by the Release Integrity system against a criteria comprising over five dozen "signals" or red flags that indicate the package could be suspicious, such as the age of the package, whereabouts of its author, and more importantly, the code inside the package.

 As soon as Release Integrity flags a package or a dependency as "suspicious" it undergoes a quarantine queue where it'll then be manually reviewed by one of the Sonatype security research team.

 However, the good news is, while this manual analysis is in the works, users of Sonatype Repository Firewall will already be protected as any suspicious components will be quarantined, before they are pulled "downstream" into a developer's open source build environment.